 A Sermon on Jeremiah 17:5-8Read more

-Why is it that in the modern day, with all our technological achievements, man still faces the same problems as he did three thousand years ago?
-It is apparent that mankind is sick with a disease, with every generation promising a Utopian future.
-We are still in a cycle of death, injustice and social ills.
-In order to treat this disease, we must have a proper diagnosis of what it is.
-In this sermon on Isaiah 1:5-6, Dr. Martyn Lloyd Jones reveals to us through Scripture that our sickness is much worse than we thought.
+Why is it that in the modern day, with all the technological achievements, humanity still faces the same problems it did three thousand years ago?
+It is apparent that humankind is sick with a disease, with every generation promising a utopian future.
+All are still in a cycle of death, injustice, and social ills.
+In order to treat this disease, one must have a proper diagnosis of what it is.
+In this sermon on Isaiah 1:5–6 titled “Thus Saith the Lord,” Dr. Martyn Lloyd Jones reveals through Scripture that the sickness is much worse than one thought.
 It is one that affects every capacity of every man, woman, and child.
-As a good doctor would, Dr. Lloyd-Jones does not leave the listener without hope – nor does the Bible.
-You will hear of your disease, but you will also hear of the great news that there is a cure, and it will remedy your greatest need.
+As a good doctor would, Dr. Lloyd-Jones does not leave the listener without hope and nor does the Bible.
+The listener will hear of this disease, but also will also hear of the great news that there is a cure, and it will remedy humanity’s greatest need.

 Additional Scripture Translations

 Jeremiah 17:5-8, New American Standard Bible (NASB)

 “Cursed is the man who trusts in mankind